nspyre-org/nspyre/docs/contributing.rst

 Example: Contribute to an existing repository
 ---------------------------------------------

-Great, now that you understand the *why* and *how* of Git/Github, let’s explain how to get involved.
+Great, now that you understand the *why* and *how* of Git & Github, let’s explain how to get involved.
 We use the **Fork & Pull** model for open-source development.
-This means that to contribute to the project, you first need to Fork the project to a repository on GitHub.
+This means that to contribute to the project, you first need to *fork* the project to a repository on GitHub.
 A Github fork is just a copy of a repository.
-When you fork a repo, you are storing a copy of the repo on your account.
-This means you now have ‘write’ access to edit files and develop the code.
-After making the desired changes you want, you then make a pull request.
-A pull is the git term for pull updated and/or new files from one version of a repo to another.
+When you fork a repo, you are storing a copy of that repo on your account.
+This means you now have *write* access to edit files and develop the code.
+After making the desired changes you want, you then make a *pull request*.
+A pull is the git term for pulling updated and/or new files from one version of a repo to another.
 A pull request therefore is a request for the maintainers of the original repo to pull your edits into their branch of the code on their repo.

 But let’s do an actual example of this on the command line for reference.
 (In addition for these steps to be carried out directly on Github.com, there are various integrated tools with popular text editors and IDEs to do this directly.)